zacharesmer/imac_g3_ivad_board_init/guide.md

 This project should work on slot-loading iMac G3s.
 The earlier tray-loading models have a different video connector, and there is a different (simpler) process to use one of those as a monitor.

 This guide is for installing 3 circuit boards, and using an Arduino (ATmega 328) so the iMac can be used as a monitor for any VGA output.
 If you want to install a raspberry pi in the iMac, it is not necessary to use the Arduino.
 There are other resources in this repository showing how to set that up.

+This guide does not go into detail about how to use the speakers in the iMac.

 # Ordering parts